 Let’s consider a real example: natural ordering.
 Some classes has a natural ordering, meaning that there is a well-established order.
 For example:

-s, lexicographic (or dictionary) order is a natural orderingHowever, not every class has such an ordering.
+Strings, lexicographic (or dictionary) order is a natural orderingHowever, not every class has such an ordering.

-For example, it’s not clear that the Pet
+For example, it’s not clear that the Pet classes we’ve been creating have a natural ordering.

-So this is an example of a feature that not every Kotlin object has, meaning that we shouldn’t add it to Any
+So this is an example of a feature that not every Kotlin object has, meaning that we shouldn’t add it to Any.

 But whether or not an object can implement this feature doesn’t seem like it should constrain what it extends.